otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

         between catalog loci.
 Use the values we determined for these parameters in the previous exercise.

-    • Also, you must set the stacks directory as the output, and use all the threads available on your instance.
+    • Also, you must set create the stacks directory as the output, and use all the threads available on your instance.

     • Finally, specify the path to the directory containing your sample files.
 The denovo_map.pl program will read the sample names out of the population map, and look for them in the samples directory you specify.

     • Execute the Stacks pipeline.
+That should take approximately 30mn, ideal time for a break!

 5. Examine the Stacks log and output files when execution is complete.